oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 data BinomTree rk a = BinomTree a (rk a)
 ```

-We can reuse the type-level Peano numbers with a GADT.
+We can reuse the type-level Peano numbers with a GADT:

 ```{.haskell}